 Following are some of the main reasons to use AI in cybersecurity:

 Using the trend analysis of past attacks the AI-based platforms using machine learning can help B2B marketers analyze the potential risks.
-Furthermore, in the case of any cyberattacks, the AI-enabled security platforms can respond within milliseconds to the cyberattacks.
-If detecting such attacks is left just up to the humans, it may take them minutes, hours, days or even months to identify the associated risks & tackle them.
+Furthermore, in the case of any cyberattacks, the AI cybersecurity platforms can respond within milliseconds to the cyberattacks.
+If detecting such attacks is left just up to the humans, it may take them minutes, hours, days, or even months to identify the associated risks & tackle them.

 Moreover, machine learning algorithms are capable of learning on their own.
-Thus, using ML algorithms the past patterns of similar attacks can be monitored & scrutinized to prevent any potential threats in the future.
+As such, using ML algorithms the past patterns of similar attacks can be monitored & scrutinized to prevent any potential threats in the future.